yafshar/kim_commands/Build_extras.rst

 If you want to use the :doc:`kim_property <kim_commands>` command, you need to build LAMMPS with the Python 3.6 or later package installed.
+See the :doc:`Python <_python>` doc page for more info on building LAMMPS with the version of Python on your system.
 After successfully building LAMMPS with Python, you need to install the kim-property Python package, which can be easily done using *pip* as ``pip install kim-property``, or from *conda-forge* channel as ``conda install kim-property`` if LAMMPS is built in Conda.
 See